Approximate smoothness in normed linear spaces: Approximate smoothness and rotundity

 A normed space is smooth if and only each of its two-dimensional subspaces is smooth (cf. \cite[Proposition 5.4.21]{Megginson}).
 An analogous result can be proved for approximate smoothness.
 However, if the approximation constant $\varepsilon$ is not fixed we can prove it merely for finite-dimensional spaces.
+The authors do not know whether this assumption is essential.